technofocus-pte/mgrtdvopsghdepth/Lab01/Lab1.md

 4. Enter below values and then click on **Create enterprise.**

-    1. Enterprise name : **tfdevops-migr**
+    1. Enterprise name : +++tfdevops-migrXXXX+++ (replace XXXX with unique number)

-    2. Enterprise URL slug : +++tfdevops-migr+++

-    3. Industry : education (you can select as per your requirement)
+    2. Industry : education (you can select as per your requirement)

-    4. Number of employees
+    4. Number of employees :0-50

-    5. Etner Contact information
+    5. Enter Contact information : Your user name as Admin name and your GitHub account email id as Admin work email

     6. Verify account